-The run_snp_pipeline.sh script described above provides a simplified interface for running all the pipeline steps from a single command.
-If you need more control over the inputs, outputs, or processing steps, you can run the pipeline one step at a time.
+The run\snp\pipeline.sh script described above provides a simple and powerful interface for running all the pipeline steps from a single command.
+If you need more control over the inputs, outputs, or processing steps, you can run the pipeline one step at a time, however this is not recommended.